Project TNR — New Jersey’s Humane Solution

 - Feeding a Stray? — perfect for the person feeding cats, but not spaying or neutering

-- Finding a Trapper — answers to commonly asked questions about where help will come from for these cats from the group Staten Island Feral Initiative
+- Finding a Trapper — answers to commonly asked questions about where help will come from for these cats

 - Educational Materials — books, DVDs and videos about feral cats and TNR, a wealth of information